What is NLP?

 NLP comprises a number of strategies which can empower individuals to take control of their thoughts and emotions in a positive way, thus achieving more positive outcomes.
 Techniques from NLP are often used in business to help people build better relationships, develop leadership skills and overcome negative thinking, however, they are not so commonplace in the school environment.

 Sian Goodspeed, Flying Start’s founder, first discovered NLP at a networking meeting in 2010.
-She soon went on to complete her NLP Practitioner course.
+She went on to complete her master NLP Practitioner course.
 During her training, Sian was astounded by the potential of NLP for enhancing children’s confidence, independent thinking and academic progress and decided to incorporate NLP tools and techniques into the programmes at Flying Start Tuition.
+Most recently, Sian was a finalist for the 2021 NLP in Education Award, watch her interview here.

 NLP in the classroom